 Bill Cashman, Greens NSW candidate from Fowler, Australia added a QR Code to their campaign material during the electorates in 2016.

 On our Fowler and Werriwa polling booths The Greens will be displaying material that has a QR (quick response) code that can be read with a mobile phone and a free barcode-reading app.
-Our unique QR codes will allow Fowler and Werriwa voters with smartphones to quickly access our Greens how-to-vote cards online – Bill Cashman, Greens NSW Candidate from Fowler, Australia.
+Our unique QR codes will allow Fowler and Werriwa voters with smartphones to quickly access our Greens how-to-vote cards online.

 Lack of manpower and other resources lead to adoption of QR Codes in electoral polls.
-In this cost-effective way the candidates will be able to influence voters, particularly the tech-savvy ones.
+As a result, this cost-effective way the candidates will be able to influence voters, particularly the tech-savvy ones.